Please ensure Javascript is enabled for purposes of website accessibility

 Teachers’ pension scheme

-• The sum is based on the teaching salary rather than the amount paid in
+• based on teaching salary rather than the amount of money paid in

 To find out more visit the teachers’ pension scheme website.